pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 ACORDE!

-Item.
 19. According to the fourth paragraph, it is a good thing to depend on other colleagues to be a good worker.

-Item.
 19. De acordo com o quarto parágrafo, é bom depender de outros colegas para ser um bom profissional.